Quantum interpolating ensemble: Biorthogonal polynomials and average entropies: Conclusions

-In this work, we proposed and studied a generalized measure that interpolates between the two major measures of density matrices - the Hilbert-Schmidt ensemble and the Bures-Hall ensemble.
-In particular, we derived the mean quantum purity and the mean von Neumann entropy over the proposed ensemble as summarized in proposition~$1$ and proposition~$2$, respectively.
-We also studied the corresponding orthogonal polynomial system including its recurrence relation in proposition~$2$ and a kernel factorization property in lemma~$1$.
-Extensive numerical simulations show that the proposed ensemble provides additional power in estimating the degree of entanglement by varying the deformation parameters.
-Future work includes further study of the statistical information of the ensemble such as higher order moments of entropies, fidelity, and volumes as well as further study of the underlying orthogonal polynomials.
+In this work, we proposed and studied a generalized ensemble that interpolates between the two major measures of density matrices - the Hilbert-Schmidt ensemble and the Bures-Hall ensemble.
+In particular, we derived recurrence relations of the underlying bi-orthogonal polynomials of the ensemble useful in computing different statistical quantities.
+As an application, we computed the average entanglement entropies over the interpolating ensemble generalizing various known results in the literature.
+Numerical simulations show that the proposed ensemble provides additional power in estimating the degree of entanglement by varying the deformation parameters.
+Future work includes further study of the statistical information of the ensemble such as higher order moments of entropies, fidelity, and volumes as well as further study of the associated bi-orthogonal system.